Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

 Much gratitude to all the intrepid programmers who contributed to this mission in one way or another.

-Perhaps the best place for learning about Office macro programming is Andrew Pitonyak's `website <https://pitonyak.org/>`_, which includes an excellent free-to- download book:
+Perhaps the best place for learning about Office macro programming is Andrew Pitonyak's `website <https://pitonyak.org/>`_, which includes an excellent free-to-download book:
 "OpenOffice.org Macros Explained", a macros cookbook, and a document focusing on database macros.

 Finding API Documentation Online